How Much Land Do You Need for a Horse?

 Figuring out the perfect amount of acreage for your hooved friend isn't just about making sure they have room to roam; it's about giving them a happy, healthy life.

-So today, we’re discussing everything you need to know about land requirements for horses.
+So today, we’re discussing everything you need to know about land requirements for horses, including how much grazing land is needed for each horse.
 I know it sounds boring, but I swear I’m going to do my best to make it fun!

 Okay - maybe not fun.
 But you’ll definitely learn a few things!
 Let’s go!